BlueBrain/ngv-viewer/README.md

-# Pair Recording application
+# NGV Circuit Viewer application

-Pair Recording application is a web environment for a small circuit in-silico experiments.
+NGV Circuit Viewer application is a web environment for a small circuit in-silico experiments.

 It provides an extended toolset to configure and run simulations of single cell models as well as multiple connected neurons from a given circuit.
 The application's graphical user interface allows